-- Pioneers began making the 2,000 journey to take advantage of the United States government’s offer to homestead the land.
-The trail started in Independence, Missouri and went past Chimney Rock, Nebraska.
-From there it crossed the southwest tip of Wyoming and into the southern part of Idaho.
+- From Nebraska, Pioneers crossed the southwest tip of Wyoming and into the southern part of Idaho.
 The trail ended up in the northwest corner of Oregon.
 The entire trip took them six months.
 The other famous trail was the Natchez Trace.
-Pioneers used this trail to travel to the frontiers of Mississippi, Arkansas, Texas, Louisiana, and Arkansas.
+Pioneers used this trail to travel to the frontiers of Mississippi, Arkansas, Texas, and Louisiana.
 The Natchez Trace ran from Nashville, Tennessee to Natchez, Mississippi.

 - Before leaving their homes, the pioneers had to acquire money for their trip.
 They either had to save the money, borrow it, or sell whatever land and possessions they had.
 Some worked their way across the country.

-- Wagonmasters led the train, cowboys rode along and helped the wagons as they crossed difficult terrain and rivers.
+- Wagonmasters led the train, cowboys rode along and helped the wagons as they crossed tough terrain and rivers.
 Scouts rode ahead to see what challenges they would be facing.